 The title of your live video should be eye-catching in order to attract new leads.
 The description is there to make them stay, hit that "participate" button and actually take part in your webinar.
 It should be entertaining as well as informative, as that's the area where you play your cards (at least to some extent).
 Plus, words are invaluable for bots and can help you rank better in SERPs.

 These are just a few reasons why you should take a moment to think about your webinar description.
 But how to write a description?
 In this article, we’re going to explain what exactly you can do to write a gripping one, so let’s dive into the topic.

 What is a webinar description?

 A webinar description is a piece of text that introduces the thematic scope of your webinar to your audience, and it's probably one of the most vital parts of your promotion strategy.
-You could make an outstanding social media campaign, great email marketing, and prepare a marvelous presentation, but without a description that grabs attention, you're not going to convince people to hit the "participate" button.
+You could make an outstanding social media campaign, do great email marketing, and prepare a marvelous presentation, but without a webinar description that grabs attention, you're not going to convince people to hit the "participate" button.